Somalia–United Arab Emirates relations: Development cooperation

 In March 2014, Prime Minister of Somalia Abdiweli Sheikh Ahmed began an official three-day visit to the United Arab Emirates to discuss strengthening bilateral cooperation between the two nations.
 During talks with UAE deputy prime minister and minister of presidential affairs Sheikh Mansour bin Zayed bin Sultan Al Nahyan, the Emirati authorities emphasized their commitment to the ongoing post-conflict reconstruction process in Somalia.
 They also pledged to assist in capacity building and the rehabilitation of government institutions.

 In January 2015, new prime minister of Somalia Omar Abdirashid Ali Sharmarke met with the United Arab Emirates Ambassador to Somalia Mohammed Ahmed Othman Al Hammadi at his Mogadishu office.
 The officials touched on various matters of bilateral interest, including military operations, governmental re-institutionalization, maritime security, and the local reconstruction process.
 Sharmarke noted the longstanding and close relationship between the territories of Somalia and the UAE.
 Ambassador Al Hammadi in turn pledged that the Emirati authorities would support the ongoing developmental activities in Somalia.

-In March 2015, Foreign Affairs Minister of Somalia Abdisalam Omer met with th Foreign Affairs Minister of the United Arab Emirates Abdullah bin Zayed Al Nahyan in Abu Dhabi.
+In March 2015, Foreign Affairs Minister of Somalia Abdisalam Omer met with the Foreign Affairs Minister of the United Arab Emirates Abdullah bin Zayed Al Nahyan in Abu Dhabi.
 The two leaders touched on various bilateral matters, including strengthening collaboration and cooperation in the security sector, among other areas.
 They also evaluated ongoing mutual projects and discussed the political situation in Somalia.
 Omer in turn commended the Emirati government for its various development initiatives in Somalia, and applauded the UAE's commitment to the reconstruction process therein.